MasterIfeanyi/react-json-server/README.md

 This project allows users to view certain parts of a database depending on the query parameter.

 I created the project with json-server.
+Click the link [json-server](https://ifeanyi-react-jsonserver.netlify.app/) to view it.

 ## React